isanthosh2004/React_login_auth0/README.md

 # React_login_auth0
 # Auth0 React Login Page

 This React application demonstrates a simple login page integrated with Auth0 authentication using the `@auth0/auth0-react` library.
 The login page is built with optional chaining, allowing for concise and readable code.
+I have made the social media connection **(google, microsoft)** for better user access in login.

 **NOTE:** The node modules files are exempted from uploading because of large size of files.